Are certain URLs responsible for your drop in rankings? This is how you find out.

 When we compare histories like this for these URLs, we can see that, for whatever reason, Google was including site links for our page, but now it does not.

-So our main domain is still up there, and that this apparent drop isn’t because of anything major.
+So our main domain is still ranking, but that specific URL we were examining was actually in those site links.
+So, this apparent drop isn’t because of anything major.
 Google simply isn’t displaying our site links anymore.

-This is something that we can report on and potentially consider in future strategies.
+This is something that you can report on and potentially consider in future strategies.

 Track a list of URLs